-STEP #3: Shift to and emphasize the root of the mode.
+STEP #3: Shift to and EMPHASIZE the root of the mode.

-So we are going to play in A Dorian as we have derived from the analyzing and converting above.
+So we are going to play in A Dorian as we have derived from the ANALYZING and CONVERTING above.
 So then think A Dorian.
-Emphasize all the A notes while playing G major scales.
+EMPHASIZE all the A notes while playing G major scales.
 Visualize in G major and play those major scale patterns, but really emphasize the A notes, start on the A notes and go off from there.
-This is critical, because if you start on or emphasize the G notes you will be playing in G major, not A Dorian.
+This is critical, because if you start on or emphasize the G notes you will be playing in G major, not A Dorian and it will sound major sounding and we don't want that as here we are in minor key and what that Dorian minor key flavor...

 Remember that each mode has its own "mood", so you want to really exploit that and use the proper mode with the proper emphasis notes.
 You don't want your lead playing to sound major in this instance as we have a very minor progression.
-We want that dark, bluesy, rock, minor vibe - so emphasizing the A notes making it A Dorian will give us just that.
+We want that dark, bluesy, rock, minor vibe.
+So emphasizing the A notes making it A Dorian will give us just that.
 So much of modal playing is really all about emphasis.